 The Project Sponsor of Energy Star projects that have met the 86> REMS measure may request a HERS rated sample of the project.
 The sample must conform the Division’s Energy Requirements guidelines (i.e., 15% of the units must be tested).
 The Division will require an update to the testing every third year.
 The utility allowance will not apply to any Housing Choice Voucher and/or HOME funded units if not allowed by the local funding jurisdiction.

-SECTION 17 ADJUSTMENTS TO ELIGIBLE BASIS
+SECTION 17 ELIGIBLE BASIS ADJUSTMENTS (QCT, MSA, SADDA)

-As mentioned in the October 3, 2014 Federal Registry notice, HUD announced it will change DDA designations for metropolitan areas beginning in 2016 from DDA to Small Area Difficult Development Area (SADDA).
-New SADDA designations will be determined on a ZIP-code basis instead of the current county basis.
-HUD created a mapping tool that uses 2012 information and shows the hypothetical 2015 SADDAs in major metropolitan areas.
-The HUD SADDA mapping tool can be found online at 2015 SDDAs.
-Applicant/Co-Applicants with projects located in these hypothetical SADDAs are authorized to utilize 130% of eligible basis as a factor in determining the adjusted eligible basis for the 2016 QAP.
-Any changes to SADDA designations subsequently made by HUD that are applicable to the 2016 Tax Credit application period, will be incorporated into the 2016 QAP following publication in the Federal Register or other appropriate notice.
+Beginning with the 2016 DDA designations, HUD is designating metropolitan DDAs using Small Area Fair market Rents (SAFMRs), rather than metropolitan-area FMRs.
+The 2016 metropolitan DDAs are designated by ZIP Code Tabulation Areas (ZCTAs) rather than entire metropolitan areas.
+While the geographic extent of ZCTAs is very similar to current 5-digit ZIP codes, the U.S. Postal Service (USPS) may alter specific ZIP code geography at any time after HUD designates SDDAs.
+The HUD SADDA mapping tool can be found online at 2016 SDDAs.
+Applicant/Co-Applicants with projects located in these hypothetical SADDAs are authorized to utilize 130% of eligible basis as a factor in determining the adjusted eligible basis for the 2017 QAP.
+Any changes to SADDA designations subsequently made by HUD that are applicable to the 2016 Tax Credit application period, will be incorporated into the 2017 QAP following publication in the Federal Register or other appropriate notice.

-Applicant/Co-Applicants with projects located in Qualified Census Tracts (QCT) for 2015 are authorized to utilize 130% of eligible basis as a factor in determining the adjusted eligible basis for the 2016 QAP.
-Any changes to QCT designations subsequently made by HUD that are applicable to the 2016 Tax Credit application period, will be incorporated into the 2016 QAP following publication in the Federal Register or other appropriate notice.
+Applicant/Co-Applicants with projects located in Qualified Census Tracts (QCT) for 2016 are authorized to utilize 130% of eligible basis as a factor in determining the adjusted eligible basis for the 2017 QAP.
+Any changes to QCT designations subsequently made by HUD that are applicable to the 2017 Tax Credit application period, will be incorporated into the 2017 QAP following publication in the Federal Register or other appropriate notice.